Have you ever had a Pension Transfer with TSB Bank?

 Some providers such as TSB Bank promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of TSB Bank.

 Were you mis-advised by TSB Bank about Transferring your pension?

 You may have been mis-sold your Pension Transfer by TSB Bank if any of the following reasons for complaint are relevant to you:

-- I was encouraged or mis-advised by TSB Bank to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-told by TSB Bank to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by TSB Bank about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not informed or given information by TSB Bank about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not told or advised by TSB Bank that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not advised or advised by TSB Bank that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not advised or told byTSB Bank that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not advised or informed byTSB Bank that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by TSB Bank into transferring my pension even though it posed a higher risk.